-Since we can now accurately render the original CAD geometry we geometry, we next focus on realistic material descriptions.
-Because ray tracing accurately simulates the physics of light transport and automatically accounts for global effects like reflections etc., we can fully concentrate on local material descriptions, which are realized via individual ray traced surface shaders.
+With the ability to accurately render the original CAD geometry, we next focus on realistic material descriptions.
+Because ray tracing accurately simulates the physics of light transport, and automatically accounts for global effects like reflection etc., we can fully concentrate on local material descriptions, which are realized via individual surface shader plug-ins.